theStrangeAdventurer/oh-my-spreadsheets/README.md

 ## Quick start

 > About storing secrets in Github: https://github.com/marketplace/actions/google-sheets-secrets-action#about-private-key
+> You should replace all line breaks (`\n`) with real ones.
+If you are storing auth data in .env file you must enclose the value for the private key (from Google json file) in quotation marks, otherwise authorization will not work

 - Install `oh-my-spreadsheets` as a dependency in your project `npm i oh-my-spreadsheets`